 WHAT QUESTIONS ABOUT BICYCLE ACCIDENTS MUST BE ANSWERED?

-If you suffer a bicycling injury in an accident with a negligent driver in central Florida, sign no insurance documents, offer no statement, and do not accept a settlement until you’ve spoken to an Orlando personal injury attorney who has substantial experience with bicycle accident cases.
+If you are injured in a bicycle accident with a negligent driver in central Florida, sign no insurance documents, offer no statement, and do not accept a settlement until you’ve spoken to an Orlando personal injury attorney who has substantial experience with bicycle accident cases.

-If you choose to pursue legal action because you were injured by negligence in a bicycling mishap, the following list of questions about the accident and your injuries will need to be answered:
+If you choose to pursue legal action because you were injured, the following list of questions about the accident and your injuries will need to be answered:

 - What is the evidence that the motor vehicle driver was negligent?